SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-05-17-monogame-content-projects-custom-model-types.markdown

 So first we need a class library to hold our custom types, so create a new C# class library for the solution, its namespace needs to be unique in your project to ensure its picked up by both the content processor and your game platform.

-> \*Note as stated earlier, if you are using the 2012 Express editions, you will need to swap to VS 2012 Express for Windows Desktop / Windows 8 to create the class library and then switch back to the Phone Express to add the existing project to your content solution.&nbsp; A little tedious but it works (and it is FREE).&nbsp; You will see (yet another) silly warning telling you the class library is targeting .NET 4.5 and that it needs to convert it to .NET 4.5 to read it (sheesh), just accept the default to update the project.
+> \*Note as stated earlier, if you are using the 2012 Express editions, you will need to swap to VS 2012 Express for Windows Desktop / Windows 8 to create the class library and then switch back to the Phone Express to add the existing project to your content solution.
+A little tedious but it works (and it is FREE).
+You will see (yet another) silly warning telling you the class library is targeting .NET 4.5 and that it needs to convert it to .NET 4.5 to read it (sheesh), just accept the default to update the project.
 >
-> Once the Class Library is loaded, right-click and select properties on the Class Library project and in the Application tab change the “Target Framework” to .Net 4.&nbsp; XNA and MonoGame just work better that way.
+> Once the Class Library is loaded, right-click and select properties on the Class Library project and in the Application tab change the “Target Framework” to .Net 4.
+XNA and MonoGame just work better that way.
 >
 > [![image](/Images/wordpress/2013/05/image_thumb32.png "image")](/Images/wordpress/2013/05/image33.png)